AndreaCrotti/django-migrations-analysis/README.md

 Running migrations has to be done in different steps:

 - *dump_run_python* runs a full migration on an empty database, generating SQL files from migrations that are using RunPython
+- *make_raw_migration*:
-- *make_raw_migration*: same as make_migrations but creates python module migration and corresponding SQL file, it *does not* actually support RunPython calls
+    same as make_migrations but creates python module migration and corresponding SQL file, it *does not* actually support RunPython calls
+    Can be run on both an empty and a non empty databae, but will fail loudly on an existing database with new RunPython code.

 - *migrate_raw*:
      same as migrate but uses the SQL files, so bypassing completely everything all the Python loading. follows the same order